jamesfalkner/codeone18/service-to-service.md

 ### Creating the Inventory Model

-We need an inventory model that matches the return format from the inventory service so we start by creating a new Java class under `src/main/java/com/redhat/coolstore/model` called `Inventory` that looks like this:
+We need an inventory model that matches the return format from the inventory service.
+Right-click on the `model` package and select _New_ --> _Java Class_ called `Inventory` that has this content:

 ~~~java
 package com.redhat.coolstore.model;